Camilabuenamar/project-04/README.md

             model = Company
             fields = ('id', 'name', 'logo', 'location', 'industry', 'description', 'website', 'women_achievements', 'employees', 'women_employees_percentaje')
   ```
   - Ownership of offers: Relationships, one to one, or one to many, are important to this project.
 Mainly because there are multiple relationships between our three models (companies, offers and applicants).
 For example one offer can relate to only one company but a company can relate to many offers.
-This was done throught populated serializers.
+This was done through populated serializers.
 Here you can see an example of both serializers:
   ``` Python
     class PopulatedCompanySerializer(serializers.ModelSerializer):